Ultimate Glenpool Real Estate Investing Guide for 2026

 Mortgage Note Investing

-Performing notes mean loans where the debtor is always current on their mortgage payments.
-Performing loans give you long-term passive income.
-Some investors look for non-performing loans because when the investor cannot satisfactorily restructure the mortgage, they can always acquire the property at foreclosure for a low amount.
+Loans that are being paid off on time are called performing notes.
+Performing loans earn you monthly passive income.
+Some mortgage note investors look for non-performing notes because if the note investor cannot successfully restructure the loan, they can always purchase the collateral at foreclosure for a below market price.

 Foreclosure Rates